morningspace/kubemacro-hub/macros/docs/delete-apires.md

 ### **Dependencies**

+To run this macro, it requires below dependencies to be installed at first:

 * [get-apires](docs/get-apires.md)
 * [delete-res](docs/delete-res.md)

 ### **Code**

-?> To install this macro, copy the code into a local file and save as `delete-apires.sh` in `$HOME/.kubemacro`.
+?> To install this macro, you can download it [here](bin/delete-apires.sh ':ignore delete-apires'), or copy the following code into a local file named as `delete-apires.sh`, then put it in `$HOME/.kubemacro` directory for KubeMacro to pick up.

 [filename](../bin/delete-apires.sh ':include :type=code shell')